Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Is your child only eating one food item and neglecting everything else on the plate?
 Don’t say a word.

 Allow your toddler to eat independently, even if that means making a mess or not finishing his meal.
+Don’t worry.
+Toddlers do a pretty good job of eating more after a light meal, ensuring they get enough food.

 The timing of meals and snacks is very important.
 Toddlers love predictability.